 Yokobayashi Lab

-Postdoctoral Scholar 2023
+Postdoctoral Scholar 2025

-One postdoctoral scholar position is available to engage in research support activities in the Nucleic Acid Chemistry and Engineering Unit headed by Prof. Yohei Yokobayashi at OIST.
-The group moved to OIST in 2015 from University of California, Davis.
-With students and researchers from diverse backgrounds including synthetic chemistry, chemical biology, and molecular/cell biology, we design and construct nucleic acid devices and systems that function in test tubes and in living cells.
+One postdoctoral scholar position is available to engage in research activities in the Nucleic Acid Chemistry and Engineering Unit headed by Prof. Yohei Yokobayashi at OIST.
+The group moved to OIST in 2015 from the University of California, Davis.
+With students and researchers from diverse backgrounds, including synthetic chemistry, chemical biology, and molecular/cell biology, we design and construct nucleic acid devices and systems that function in test tubes and in living cells.
 (Photo credit: OIST)

 LOCATION:

-1919-1Tancha, Onna‐son, Okinawa, Japan 904-0495
+1919-1 Tancha, Onna‐son, Okinawa, Japan 904-0495

 RESPONSIBILITIES: